310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/kokoro_de_pittari_ai_ni_naru.md

     <td>
       It slowly seeps into our hearts
       <br>
-      Let’s charge up to the brim with many smiles
+      Let’s charge up with a whole bunch of smiles
       <br>
       It slowly seeps into our hearts
       <br>